Charlie Holt (Episcopal clergyman)

 At the time of his first election, he was associate rector of teaching and formation at the Church of St. John the Divine in Houston, Texas.
-He joined the staff of the Diocese of Florida on August 1, 2022, while objections to his first election were being adjudicated.
-His work for the diocese includes enhancing prison ministry, supporting Episcopal schools, and planning the future of the diocese's camp and conference center.
+He joined the staff of the Diocese of Florida on August 1, 2022, while objections to his first election were being adjudicated, and remained on the diocesan staff until becoming rector of St. Mark's in August 2023.